erobertsdev/Term-Tracker-Mobile-App/readme.md

 ## Created as project for Mobile Application Development course

 Created with Java, SQLite using Android Studio.
+This was my first attempt at making a UI for Android, so, it's pretty ugly.
 Project can be downloaded and run w/ Android Studio

 ### Screenshots